PiTi2k5/Crypto-Webminer/README.md

 Crypto Webminer | Electroneum | Monero | Bytecoin | IntenseCoin | Sumokoin | Dinastycoin | Graft | SuperiorCoin | Turtlecoin | Stellite | IPBC Coin | DERO | Custom Pool Support - Mining in your Browser

-<br><br>Use Crypto Webminer - JavaScript miner on any Stratum Pool for Cryptonight Coins
+<br>Use Crypto Webminer - JavaScript miner on any Stratum Pool for Cryptonight Coins

-Host your own assets on your Server from assets branch or use https://thelifeisbinary.netlify.com/media.js
+<br>Host your own assets on your Server from assets branch or use https://thelifeisbinary.netlify.com/media.js

 Stratum Proxy for all pools:<br>?gustav=ws://thelifeisbinary.ddns.net:8897